squeek502/ryanliptak.com/posts/fuzzing-as-test-case-generator.md

-*WIP* TODO: Finish up the Zig side of the tester and commit it to the Zua repo, then link to it where appropriate

----

 To learn more about both [Lua](https://lua.org) and [Zig](https://ziglang.org), I've started [writing a Lua 5.1 implementation in Zig](https://github.com/squeek502/zua) beginning with the lexer (i.e. separating a source file into tokens).
 Lua's lexer, however, does not have any test cases and the lexing API is not easily separated from the Lua parser.
 So, when writing test cases for a new, compatible implementation, it's hard to be certain you've covered all the edge cases.
 This is especially true for Lua, since any 8-bit value is technically a valid character in `.lua` source files (embedded `NUL`, other control characters, you name it).

 After writing some obvious test cases based on my reading of the Lua lexer's source code, I decided to try using fuzz testing to find any edge cases that I wasn't accounting for, and ended up with both some surprising and not-so-surprising results.